mpiramoon/GitHubApiPython/Readme.md

 # Future improvements

-We can improve this code by getting the names of requests, fields that we want to show for different requests, and the number of data that we want to illustrate.
+We can improve this code by getting fields that we want to show for different requests and the number of data that we want to illustrate.